 1. Change Your HVAC Air Filters Regularly

-Depending on the type of HVAC system you have, you may have to change your air filter anywhere from every month to three months (be sure to check your manufacturer’s recommendations).
+Depending on your HVAC system type, you may have to change your air filter anywhere from every month to three months (be sure to check your manufacturer’s recommendations).
 Air filters are one of the most critical components for keeping allergens at bay in your home, as they capture particulates such as dust, dander, and bacteria and prevent them from circulating throughout your home.

-Additionally, air filters can also help extend the life of your HVAC system by helping it run more effectively and efficiently.
-This can reduce wear and tear on your system and also help improve your energy efficiency.
+Additionally, air filters can help extend your HVAC system’s life by helping it run more effectively and efficiently.
+This can reduce your system’s wear and tear and help improve your energy efficiency.
 Be sure any air filter you’re using is allergen-rated.

-Air filters come in a variety of sizes, types and efficiencies and can also be upgraded on most systems.
-Better filtration leads to better air quality!
+Air filters come in various sizes, types, and efficiencies and can be upgraded on most systems.
+Learn more about air filter MERV ratings in this article.

 2. Invest in an Air Purifier/Sanitizer